Case Study · JumpOnion

 6

 A deploy once removed a route labeled “dead code”; uploads silently failed for ~30 hours while the whole test suite stayed green — because nothing asserted the route existed.
-The fix wasn't just re-mounting it: a registry of critical routes plus a 15-minute runtime smoke, so that class of silent failure is caught in minutes, not hours.
+The fix wasn't just re-mounting it: I changed how the system verifies itself, so that class of silent failure now surfaces in minutes, not hours.

 It wasn't written in a straight line.

-The architecture was forced into shape by a string of setbacks.
-None of the turning points was “a cooler model” — every one was a judgment about trust boundaries.
-Each pain became a permanent guardrail.
+The product was forced into shape by a string of setbacks.
+None of the turning points was “a cooler model” — every one was a judgment about trust.
+Each pain became a permanent rule.

 01